Best cheap sports cars 2022

 Entry-level Seven 170 models use a tiny 660cc Suzuki engine with just 84bhp.
 While this may not sound like a lot, the Caterham only weighs 440kg – less than half a Ford Fiesta.
 This allows for a surprisingly brisk 0-62mph time of just 6.9 seconds.
 Entry-level cars start from around £23,000, but you’ll need plenty of tools as you have to build it yourself.
 Factor in another £2,500 for a factory build and you’ll have some of the most fun you could ever have behind the wheel.

 The Toyota GT86 marked a welcome return for the small, affordable and fun coupe; a combination not seen from Toyota since the Celica was discontinued.
 With a long bonnet and a low-slung body, the Toyota GT86 looks like a sports car, and feels like one the moment you climb inside.
 But it’s when you drive away that the magic happens.
 The steering, suspension and brilliant rear-wheel-drive chassis combine to deliver a totally immersive driving experience.
 So much, in fact, that you won’t give the relative lack of power a second thought.

-Toyota has now discontinued the GT86 after nearly a decade on sale but you won’t have to wait long for its replacement.
-The more powerful Toyota GR86 is due to launch by early 2022.
+Toyota has now discontinued the GT86 after nearly a decade on sale but if you want something new, you won’t have to wait long for its replacement.
+The more powerful Toyota GR86 is due to launch by the end of Spring 2022.